 Writing an online dating profile is not easy.
 Maybe that’s why many people end up relying on cliches in theirs.
 As an online dating consultant, I’ve seen my share of profiles (thousands) and there are definite trends when it comes to writing them.
 In fact, the majority of profiles I come across read more or less the same.
-When I provide dating profile writing services I try to get people out of the trap of stating the obvious in their profile, but if you’re looking for dating profile examples to help you write yours, here are five dating profile cliches you’ll want to avoid:
+If you’re looking for dating profile examples to help you write yours, here are five dating profile cliches you’ll want to avoid:

 Finding it hard to write your online dating profile?
 No surprise there then.
 Just about anyone who’s ever tried writing a personal description on a dating site has struggled.
 Lots of those put a reference to this in their profile, usually in the first paragraph or sentence.
 What a waste of prime space!
 The first paragraph is where you should be doing your best selling, to get people to read the rest of your profile.
 Why stick a pointless no-brainer in there?
 Of course it’s hard to write about yourself!
 Edit that bit out and get to the point – talking about what makes you special.